Hunter Haynes

-Hunter C. Haynes (1867 – January 1, 1918) was an innovator of strops to sharpen razor blades, founded a barbershop supply company, and was a film producer and film company founder.
+Hunter C. Haynes (1867 – January 1, 1918) was an American barber, entrepreneur and inventor.
+He was an innovator of strops to sharpen razor blades, founded a barbershop supply company, and was a film producer and film company founder.
 His parents had been enslaved for part of their lives.
 He established Haynes Photoplay Company after working as a producer at the white-owned Afro-American Film Company.
 He was lauded as a Black filmmaker.

+He was born in Selma, Alabama.
+His parents were William Haines, a laborer, and Silvia Haines, a seamstress.

-Afflicted with tuberculosis, he resided in Saranac, New York to recuperate but died on New Year's Day 1918.
+Afflicted with tuberculosis, he resided in Saranac, New York to recuperate but died on New Year's Day of 1918.
 He was buried in his hometown of Selma, Alabama.

+Career

+Haynes became a barber's apprentice at the age of fourteen.
+By twenty-seven he owned a barbershop in Selma, Alabama.
+Haynes dabbled in entrepreneurship when he began developing a chemical treatment to make razor strops more effective and easier to use.
+Pre-treated strops, such as those marketed by Haynes rose in popularity during the early twentieth century.
+Knowledge of these treatments was often proprietary but Haynes assured customers that his strops were subject to rigorous personal inspection before they were approved.
+By using his strops to refurbish discarded straight razors, Haynes began a successful business selling his products to independent barbers.
+In 1904 he founded The Haynes Razor Strop Co. in Chicago.